Law without law: from observer states to physics via algorithmic information theory: Emergence of an external physical world

 Indeed, it is arguably what \emph{human observers} do to predict: given the data that we hold (some of which is collected by our senses), we infer properties of a hypothetical process (the external world) that is not directly ``part of us'', but that turns out to be correlated to our future observations. (``According to the signals that my eyes have just sent me, there seems to be a tiger approaching...
 I better run...'')

-The situation for Alice is similar: her changes of observer state (her ``experience'') is shaped by the fact that she is only a small part of a ``bigger'' process, namely the computational process that would be run if the universal machine $U$ was to produce $\mu$ via the shortest program.
-If Alice is smart enough, she may actually discover this, and call this computational process her ``external world''.
-This process will have some simple structure since it is governed by a short computer program.
+The situation for Alice is similar: her changes of observer state (her ``experience'') is shaped by the fact that it is consistent to view this state as part of a ``larger'' process, namely of the computational process that would be run if the universal machine $U$ was to produce $\mu$ via the shortest program.
+Under suitable conditions, Alice may discover an exhaustive or useful approximate description of this external process, and call this her ``external world''.

-One should not think too naively about this computation: this insight does \emph{not} suggest that Alice should see actual tapes, binary digital memory or other specific aspects of a monotone Turing machine's hardware in her external world.
-A computation in the mathematical sense should be regarded as a process that is abstracted from the underlying machine model.
-While we have defined the algorithmic priors $\p_U$ (and the corresponding $\mathbf{M}_U$) in terms of universal monotone Turing machines, these measures can also be characterized in abstract ways that do \emph{not} refer to such machines --- for example as \emph{(universal) enumerable semimeasures} similarly to Theorem~\ref{TheUniversalityM}.